joeyklee/quant-humanists-2018/WEEK_02.md

 - [Cozy](https://cozy.io/en/) - the track everything in aggregate app, store privately
 - Mens, JP., [OwnTracks](http://owntracks.org/) - privately own your location data - GitHub](https://github.com/owntracks/ios)
 - Boesel, Whitney Erin., [The Woman vs. the Stick](https://thesocietypages.org/cyborgology/2012/09/20/the-woman-vs-the-stick-mindfulness-at-quantified-self-2012/)

+## ASSIGNMENT 2 (DUE: WEEK `03`, 5 FEB 2018)

+The assignment this week is to document, document, document.
+You will dedicate some time to document your methods for your data collection as well as design alternative methodologies to self-track.

+Below you will find a checklist of tasks for this week.

+### Blog Post: Document Your Methodology
+- **About**:  Document your methodology for answering the questions you've set out last week - what are the tools you're using, the frequency of your measurements, helpful how-tos, pain-points and how you've overcome them, etc. Include photos, illustrations, charts, graphics, gifs, or video if necessary to effectively communicate and document your process.
+- **Submission**: Submit your Github Gist/blog post link as a [`comment in its respective github issue` in the quant-humanists-2018 repository](https://github.com/joeyklee/quant-humanists-2018/issues).
+See NOTE below.

+### Blog Post: DIY Tracking Methodology
+- **About**: Do-It-Yourself(DIY) open source tracking methodology documentation - create a tutorial that makes it possible to track variables about your life without having to compromise your data or privacy to a questionable third-party.
+Think about what your current tracking applications offer and what formats and tools people might be able to "duct-tape" together to maintain control over their data and derive insightful feedback from their tracking.
+Think about social implications of groups not typically represented by tracking or those people who might be adversely affected by tracking, but who could benefit from self-tracking.
+Include photos, illustrations, charts, graphics, gifs, or video if necessary to effectively communicate and document your process.
+- **Submission**: Submit your Github Gist/blog post link as a [`comment in its respective github issue` in the quant-humanists-2018 repository](https://github.com/joeyklee/quant-humanists-2018/issues).
+See NOTE below.
+You may also consider submitting as part of [Instructables](https://www.instructables.com/) - if so, please submit link in the issues as per usual.

+### Blog Post: Reflection
+- **About**: short paragraph or phrase on what you learned this week.
+- **Submission**: Submit your Github Gist/blog post link as a [`comment in its respective github issue` in the quant-humanists-2018 repository](https://github.com/joeyklee/quant-humanists-2018/issues).
+See NOTE below.

+**NOTE**: Please structure your blog post submissions according to the assignment template here: [Quant Humanist - assignment template](https://github.com/joeyklee/quant-humanists-2018/blob/master/_templates/assignment-submission-template.md)